Terms & Conditions of Enrolment

 1. Attendance is a provision of the student’s visa and non-attendance may result in loss of a Student’s permission to study and work in Ireland.

-2. Students attendance fall below the requirement laid down by the GNIB and LCC at any time, disciplinary action will be taken against them which could result in them having their Enrolment with the LCC Terminated.
+2. Should a students attendance fall below the requirement laid down by the GNIB and LCC at any time, disciplinary action will be taken against them; which could result in them being moved to alternative classes and/or sessions or having their Enrolment with LCC Terminated.

 Please note: non-attendance certificates or letters cannot and will not replace the actual attendance of a student.